 Choose Your Territory’s Base Geography

 Franchise businesses tend to choose ZIP codes for their territory base geography.
-Service or retail-oriented, franchise businesses prefer neat, well-defined areas to sell and manage.
+Service or retail-oriented franchise businesses prefer neat, well-defined areas to sell and manage.
 ZIP codes offer manageable population segments to work with.
 ZIPs often contain clearly defined demographic characteristics that support sales projections or market analysis.

 Gather the Location Data

 Every company has addressed-based data useful for the development of sales territories.
 See your CRM administrator or perhaps your data department.
-Every company I’ve worked manages customer data in different areas.
-Ask the person who generally manages email campaigns how to get a hold of customer data.
+Every company I’ve worked for manages customer data in different areas.
+Ask the person who manages email campaigns how to get a hold of customer data.
 Make sure you have permission.

 You’ll want to get the most up-to-date dataset of customer locations by address, city, state, and ZIP.
 Add to that any lists of customer prospects your company may be using.

 Gather a home location dataset for all sales representatives.
 You’ll want their home location to be the realistic location where they begin their day or week.
 This data becomes critical for sales planning, tracking mileage, and account assignments.
 In Colorado, asking a sales rep who starts his day in Denver to call on accounts in Grand Junction presents workload balance challenges.